wwwehr/nearai/docs/agents.md

 ```shell
 nearai registry download flatirons.near/xela-agent/5
 ```

+The `--force` flag allows you to overwrite the local agent with the version from the registry.

 ⚠️ Warning: Review the agent code before running it!

 ### Running an agent interactively